gar2000b/discovery-workbench/README.md

 ![alt text](https://raw.githubusercontent.com/gar2000b/discovery-workbench/master/images/social-insurance-workflow-service.png "Social Insurance Workflow")

-^ please click to enlarge and get a clear view of the topology.
+^ please click to enlarge and get a clear view of the example topology.

 ## What is the Discovery Workbench?